Serv08/jektemp/_posts/2023-04-11-QA-Blog-Recommendations-2023.md

 ***As someone who has been a manual tester for over three years and is just starting to learn about automation, I found the following blogs to be insightful and helpful resources for learning more about QA.***

-Read the full story on <a href="https://digracesion.hashnode.dev/qa-blog-recommendations-for-2023">Hashnode</a>
+Read the full story on [Hashnode](https://digracesion.hashnode.dev/qa-blog-recommendations-for-2023)